jeffery-do/Learn-Data-Science-In-Python/README.md

 ### Learn Data Science in Python
-by Jimmy Lin
+# by Jimmy Lin
-(with a tiny amount of stuff by Jeffery Do)
+(with a tiny amount of help by Jeffery Do)

 This is a Data Science Workshop which is hosted by the Cal Poly Data Science Club.